emrecan-er/privacyandterms/README.md

 # DrawAI: Drawing to Image No Results - Privacy Policy

-This document outlines the privacy policy for the **DrawAI: Drawing to Image No Results** mobile application (referred to as "Application"), developed by **Emrecan Er** (referred to as "Service Provider").
+This document outlines the privacy policy for the **DrawAI: Drawing to Image** mobile application (referred to as "Application"), developed by **Emrecan Er** (referred to as "Service Provider").
 The Application is offered as a commercial service intended for use "AS IS".

 ## Information Collection and Use